ELIFE-ASU/Imogen.jl/CONTRIBUTING.md

-# Contributing to Eolas.jl
+# Contributing to Imogen.jl

-Thanks for taking the time to make Eolas.jl better! :tada: :smile:
+Thanks for taking the time to make Imogen.jl better! :tada: :smile:

 > **Note**: These contributing guidelines are adapted from the [Atom Project's Contributing Guidelines](https://github.com/atom/atom/blob/master/CONTRIBUTING.md).